-Even if countries permits visa-free access for Filipinos, however, there are still some requirement that can be asked such as these conditions:
+Even if countries permit visa-free access for Filipinos, however, there are still some requirements asked such as these conditions:

 - Passports with outstanding validity for a half year on entry date.
-Make sure to renew your passport if it’s going to lapse or even if valid but has no more blank pages.
+Renew your passport if it’s going to lapse or even if valid but has no more blank pages.

 - Has hotel reservation and flight ticket for return

-- Need to stay in the country for max time allowed.
-However, if you intend to remain longer, you need to get a right visa such as working or tourist visa.
+- Need to stay in the country for the max time allowed.
+However, if you intend to remain longer, you need to get the right visa such as a working or tourist visa.

-- Need to have no criminal record and does not over stay in country of destination,
+- Need to have no criminal record and does not overstay in the country of destination,

-When you travel to the visa-free countries, you simply need to check in with your passport in the immigration terminal.
+When you travel to visa-free countries, you simply need to check in with your passport at the immigration terminal.

 The immigration official could request a duplicate of your hotel booking and even a return ticket.

-Here’s rundown of visa free countries that Filipinos can visit and most number of days that you can stay:
+Here’s a rundown of visa-free countries that Filipinos can visit and number of days that you can stay: